amoga-io/run/README.md

-# gocli
+# devkit

 A simple, cross-platform CLI tool written in Go for running custom scripts and installing packages from the terminal.
-Built with the Cobra CLI framework, `gocli` is designed to be easily extensible and user-friendly.
+Built with the Cobra CLI framework, `devkit` is designed to be easily extensible and user-friendly.

 ## Features